 One of the reasons is that I’ve already read plenty!
 I have shelves of books that I’ve read, from Napoleon Hill to Tony Robbins to authors you’ve never heard of.

-That being said, I believe that there comes a time when one must put the books away and get into action.
+That being the case, I believe that there comes a time when one must put the books away and get into action.

 I know the philosophy.
 I teach the philosophy.
 I make it a habit to put it into action.

-Another reason why I don’t read many self-help books is that I publish the best personal development books ever written: The Complete Master Key Course.
-So, why should I bother reading more and more self-help books written by questionable authors when they are going to basically relate the same thing and yet still not be as good as the books by Haanel?
+Another reason why I don’t read many self-help books is that I publish the best personal development books ever written: Charles F. Haanel’s Complete Master Key Course.

 Once again, I’d rather let my actions do the talking.